-Rebecca Worrall is a graduate recruitment adviser at Herbert Smiths Freehills in London.
+Rebecca Worrall is a graduate recruitment adviser at Herbert Smith Freehills in London.
 She joined the firm in January 2019.

 The best part of my job is seeing the end products of the recruitment campaign – I spend months helping to design the brochure and website, so seeing this receive positive reviews out on campus is really rewarding!
 I also love meeting people at our events and (hopefully) playing a part in why someone has chosen to join Herbert Smith Freehills.